-Nader, Jihad S. - Provost/Chief Academic Officer and Professor of Finance
+Nader, Jihad S. - Vice President for Institutional Advancement and Development and Professor of Finance

 Ph.D.
 (1987), University of Toronto; M.B.A., American University of Beirut; B.B.A., American University of Beirut

 Naji, Mai - Adjunct Instructor in Natural Sciences